mssola/farga/README.md

-A bunch of code to messes with low level stuff.
+A bunch of code that messes with low level stuff.
 That is:

 - `arch`:
   - `machine`: prints "hello, world" on the serial port while running in M mode